 -e "NONUSE=slurmctld".
 Unless you would like to also use Slurm (rather than the local job runner) to run jobs within the Docker container, then alternatively specify

 Importantly, Slurm relies on a shared filesystem between the Docker container and the execution nodes.
-To allow things to function correctly, each of the execution nodes will need
+To allow things to function correctly, checkout the basic filesystem setup above.

 A brief note is in order regarding the version of Slurm installed.
 This Docker image uses Ubuntu 14.04 as its base image.
 The version of Slurm in the Ubuntu 14.04 repository is 2.6.5 and that is what is installed in this image.
 If your cluster is using an incompatible version of Slurm then you will likely need to modify this Docker image.